cobsa/Duckwatcher3000/README.md

 ## Short summary of project and used techniques

 Project is made using React, react-router, redux and numerous support libraries to handle dateTime, alerts, localization and cookies.
 In addition to required tasks, filtering the sightings and localization support was implemented.
+Prettier and eslint was used to assure constant code styling trough out the project.

 Unit tests were made using Enzyme, Jest and Sinon.
 Main focus of the unit test were reducer and components that contain logic.

 ## Development decisions

-1. Species are not translated, since data is coming from backend and the translations should also be there.
+1. Species are not translated, since data for species is coming from backend and the translations should also be there.
 2.

 ## Installing

-Clone repo
+Clone repository

 ```
 git clone https://github.com/cobsa/Duckwatcher3000.git